What we’re about

 Event Participation Disclaimer

-By signing up for an event we host, you acknowledge and agree to the following:- The organisers are not qualified hiking leaders, certified first aiders, or formally trained in navigation, survival, or any related disciplines.
+- The organisers are not qualified hiking leaders, certified first aiders, or formally trained in navigation, survival, or any related disciplines.

 - These hikes are informal, self-guided gatherings of like-minded individuals.